-Use the stencil brush to paint duck egg blue onto another pumpkin.
+Use the stencil brush to paint blue onto another pumpkin.
 Dab the blue paint while it’s still wet with the sea sponge.

-Use the fan brush dipped in French linen and brown craft paint to fill in the ridges.
+Use the fan brush dipped in gray and brown craft paint to fill in the ridges.

 Dab the paint with the dry sea sponge to blend.

-Add some highlights with a mixture of French Linen and Pure White.
+Add some highlights with a mixture of grey and white.
 This serves two purposes.
 1) It adds dimension.
 2) It tones down the excess blue on the pumpkin.